Last Visited: February 2017

 Passing by one last window…

-…and headed out to the north courtyard with its statue of St. Francis of Assisi.
+Then I headed out to the north courtyard with its statue of St. Francis of Assisi.

 Across the street from All Saints Church is Pasadena’s stunning City Hall, completed in 1927.

-All Saints is considered one of the more liberal churches in the country, and has had its fair share of controversy.
+All Saints is considered one of the more liberal churches in the country and has had its fair share of controversy.
 It had a battle with the IRS (the church eventually prevailed) after a sermon where Jesus moderated a 2004 debate between John Kerry and George W. Bush.
 The church has a rich history of inclusion, including hosting gay marriages shortly after they became legal in California.
 As you can see, All Saints Church still proudly displays its doctrine of inclusion, as illustrated by this sign I saw at the church a few days ago.

 We attended one in December 2015, and it is truly a unique and wonderful experience.